brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [temp.type]{.sref} Type equivalence {-}

-Extend paragraph 1 to also define the "sameness" of `$splice-specialization-specifier$`s:
+Extend paragraph 1 to also define the "sameness" of `$splice-specialization-specifier$`s.
+Apply a drive-by replacement of "class" with "type" since a `$template-id$` (or `$splice-specialization-specifier$`) can designate an alias template specialization whose underlying entity is a non-class type.

 ::: std
 [1]{.pnum} Two `$template-id$`s [or `$splice-specialization-specifier$`s]{.addu} are the same if